gregod/addon-usbhid-to-mqtt/README.md

 # USB HID to MQTT Addon

-This addon processes tokens from card or barcode readers that use a virtual USB keyboard to type number codes followed by an "Enter" key.
+This addon processes tokens from card or barcode readers that use a virtual USB keyboard to type the codes followed by an "Enter" key.

 Maintenance Status: Unmaintained / Experimental Software.
 I am not using this myself anymore but will leave the current state online.
 If i do push dependency updates they are untested on real hardware.